-Top M&A Advisors Ranked by Deal Volume and Reputation (April 2026)
+Top M&A Advisors Ranked by Deal Volume and Reputation (May 2026)

 Deal volume is one of the most commonly cited metrics in M&A advisory rankings, and for good reason.
 A firm that closes a high number of transactions each year has demonstrated the ability to source buyers, manage complex processes, and get deals across the finish line.
 But volume alone does not tell you whether clients were satisfied, whether the firm's reputation holds up under scrutiny, or whether the advisor will actually be a good fit for your specific situation.